lambdaclass/mina_bridge/README.md

    this will upload a new Sudoku, submit a solution and run the example Rust app that will bridge the new state of the zkApp and update the SudokuValidty smart contract.

+Below is a diagram explaining the execution flow
 ![Example diagram](/img/example_diagram.png)